nxdir-s/pipelines/README.md

 ## Usage

-A data pipeline can be created from a slice or map
+A pipeline can be created from a slice or map

 ```go
 stream := pipelines.StreamSlice(ctx, data)